-In her role as our Director of Investor Services, Rachel brings a radically joyful approach to finance and working with new and prospective investors at Robasciotti & Philipson.
+In their role as our Director of Investor Services, Rachel brings a radically joyful approach to finance and working with new and prospective investors at Robasciotti & Philipson.
 Combining an extensive knowledge of traditional financial markets with a commitment to social justice, Rachel specializes in helping new clients better understand our work and empowering them to take action by aligning their investments with their values.

-These days, Rachel spends her time meeting with new and prospective investors from all over the world who are interested in learning more about the positive, transformative social justice work of Adasina Social Capital.
+These days, Rachel spends their time meeting with new and prospective investors from all over the world who are interested in learning more about the positive, transformative social justice work of Adasina Social Capital.
 Rachel enjoys geeking out on Adasina investments, sharing impact stories and anecdotes, and deep-diving into how and why R&P created a new kind of investing based on the needs of those most impacted by our existing inequitable systems.

 Rachel calls Sacramento home, where they reside with their beautiful wife and their energetic Vizsla pup, Harriet.
 Since going vegan over a decade ago, they have become a dedicated animal rights and food justice activist.
 When they’re not working, you can find Rachel writing and playing music, tinkering on their old farmhouse, or in the garden “watering” (eating all the tomatoes and persimmons).